Maximus-cpu/BizRay_04/docs/Analyzing_XSD_Files.md

-### Are blueprints or database schema's for XML files
+- **Are blueprints or database schema's for XML files**
+# Analyzing AllgemeineStruktur.xsd
+- **The root of the whole schema with it "importing" 8 other xsd files with source**
 #### Root => xs:schema
 - targetNamesspace: all elements defined in the schema belong to this namespace

-XML files to be parse with this schema are expected to declare the following so that the elements match.
+- XML files to be parse with this schema are expected to **declare the following** so that the elements match.
 ```xml
 xmlns="https://finanzonline.bmf.gv.at/bilanz"
 ```
 ##### Includes => xs:includes
 - This is the root schema, and in our case is pulled from 8 other .xsd files
 - It is like using `import` in python